Hemant Brijwasi

 Hemant Brijwasi (born 1997 or 1998), nicknamed 'Hemu', is an Indian singer.
-In 2009, he won the television contest for Sa Re Ga Ma Pa L'il Champs.
+In 2009, he won the television contest for Sa Re Ga Ma Pa Li'l Champs.
 In 2018, he won the television contest Rising Star 2.
 He has performed as a playback singer for films Soorma (2018) and Manikarnika: The Queen of Jhansi (2019).
 He has connoisseur of music and a talented singer Lokmat Sur Jyotsna National Music Award 2018 in the hand of Maharashtra Chief Minister Shri Devendra Fadnavis.